AnnaVitali/heating_process_optimization/index.md

 ## Surrogate Model results

-The first image represents the prediction obtained by the Surrogate Model, the second one the ground-truth and the last one the Absolute Error obtained.
+The initial image corresponds to the prediction derived from the Surrogate Model, the subsequent image represents the ground-truth, and the final image illustrates the absolute error that has been obtained.

 <div style="text-align: center;">
   <img id="slideshow_surrogate_model" src="img/surrogate_model//animation.0000.png" alt="Animation Frame" style="max-width: 90%; border: 2px solid #fff;"/>